DataDog/hiring-engineers/answers.md

 ![ss9](/images/ss9.png)

-4. I got into the mysql interface using **mysql -u root -p** and then input my root password, and followed through on the installation instructions within mysql successfully.
+4. I got into the mysql interface using **mysql -u root -p** and then input my root password, and followed through on the installation instructions within MySQL successfully.
 5. At the end, I was able to verify that the integration check had passed by using **sudo /etc/init.d/datadog-agent info**:

 ![ss10](/images/ss10.png)

 #### Creating a custom agent
-1. To write an agent check, I followed the document at https://docs.datadoghq.com/guides/agent_checks/, created their example "hello" check, and stopped and started the agent.
+1. To write an agent check, I followed the documentation at https://docs.datadoghq.com/guides/agent_checks/, created their example "hello" check, and stopped and started the agent.
-2. I then checked this was successfully by running the info command, **sudo /etc/init.d/datadog-agent info**:
+2. I then checked this was successful by running the info command, **sudo /etc/init.d/datadog-agent info**:

 ![ss11](/images/ss11.png)